Polamrajusubbu/Automated-Email-Dispatch-Engine/README.md

 📂 Project Structure

-Mail-Dispatch-Engine/
+Automated-Email-Dispatch-Engine/
 │
-├── Email_Automation_Template.xlsm (This file can be customized to the specific usage) ├── Screenshots/
+├── Mail-Dispatch-Engine.xlsm (This file can be customized to the specific usage) ├── Screenshots/
+├── SampleDocuments/
 └── README.md

 ---